zzz6519003/substrate-how-to-guides/how-to-substrate/docs/200/configurable-constants.md

 sidebar_position: 3
 ---

-# Define and configure a custom constant
+# Configure a custom constant

 _The basics for defining a constant in your runtime, with a little extra s'mthing._